TahaAhvazi/newsFlutterApp/README.md

 # News App

-A new Flutter project called news app woth Django rest framework (Drf) backend.👍 Here is the severside source code: ✌️ https://github.com/TahaAhvazi/newsApp-backend
+A new Flutter project called news app woth Django rest framework (Drf) backend.👍 Here is the severside source code with DRF: ✌️ https://github.com/TahaAhvazi/newsApp-backend

 Hope you enjoy this!